bosnjakaleksandar/PriceSaParketa/src/content/pages/blog-en.md

 language: 'en'
 hero:
   title: 'Blog'
-  subtitle: 'Latest stories and analysis straight from the court'
+  description: 'Latest stories and analysis straight from the court'
 ---